On the error control of invariant causal prediction: Introduction

 \section{Introduction}

-Discovering causal predictors of the response of interest is one of the principal goals of scientific research.
-However, based solely on observational data, causal relationships might be unidentifiable.
-In such cases, heterogeneous data from different environments can enhance identifiability and thus is a valuable source for causal discovery.
-In the multi-environment setting, \cite{peters2016causal} proposed a novel method called invariant causal prediction (ICP), which identifies causal predictors by exploiting the invariance of the conditional distribution of the response given its causal predictors across environments.
+Discovering causal predictors of a response of interest is one of the principal goals of scientific research.
+However, based solely on observational data, causal relationships may be unidentifiable or difficult to estimate.
+In such cases, heterogeneous data from different environments can enhance identifiability and provide additional information, and are therefore a valuable resource for causal discovery.

+In the multi-environment setting, \cite{peters2016causal} proposed a useful method called invariant causal prediction (ICP), which identifies causal predictors by exploiting the invariance of the conditional distribution of the response given its causal predictors across environments \citep{wright1921correlation, haavelmo1944probability, aldrich1989autonomy, hoover1990logic, dawid2010identifying, scholkopf2012causal}.
 Specifically, ICP generates p-values $p_S$ for each set $S \subseteq [m]=\{1,\dots,m\}$, where $m$ is the number of variables, by testing whether $S$ is invariant across environments (see \eqref{def:H_0_S}).
 The estimated set of causal predictors, $\whS^{\text{ICP}}$ (see \eqref{Shat:ICP}), is then obtained based on these p-values.

 One notable advantage of ICP is that it guarantees, with high probability, that all its discoveries are true causal predictors: